 After leaving the funicular (on the 2nd stop), follow the crowd to the official Observation Tower of Petřín, built to replicate the real thing in 1891 for a Jubilee Exhibition.
 It provides, undoubtedly, some of the clearest views of Prague.
 Near to this, St. Nicholas’ Church Tower was re-opened recently to the public.
 Ever since 1950, its’ been used by the secret police of Czechoslovak to record the dealings of the neighbouring embassies in the west.

 Powder Tower is among Prague’s most significant medieval structures in the Old Town.
 It is here where the royal courts would start their coronation processions to the castle.
-Also located in the Old Town, the Town Hall was the place of some macabre episodes in Czech history, such as the incarceration and execution of the 27 leaders of the White Mountain Battle in sixteen twenty one.
+Also located in the Old Town, the Town Hall was the place of some macabre episodes in Czech histories, such as the incarceration and execution of the 27 leaders of the White Mountain Battle in sixteen twenty-one.
 Remember the TV Tower in Žižkov.
 Although not so centrally placed, the highest building in Prague is most famous for the ‘baby alien’ sculptures crafted in 2000 by the Czech sculptor David Černy.